damachi/ML_HW/README.md

 # Classify Higgs Boson using Machine Learning

 The "run.py" allow user to classify the Higgs boson based on its decay signature.
-The program create a file "prediction_1.csv" representing the prediction of the test dataset, ready to be submitted on kaggle.
+The program creates a file "prediction_1.csv" representing the prediction of the test dataset, ready to be submitted on kaggle.

 ## Installation